clickflaread-design/SHOPIFY-LANDING-PAGE/README.md

 For support and customization requests, contact the development team.

 ## License
-This theme is proprietary and licensed for use with DIVJOT's Pain Relief product only.
+This theme is proprietary and licensed for use with DIVJOT Pain Relief product only.

 ---